 - Corporal punishment: The School Committee stresses that any physical punishment of students is against state law.
 Use of reasonable physical force by school personnel is permissible to stop a confrontation endangering the welfare of a student or staff member and in cases of self-defense.

-- To provide the student with a program that includes ample opportunity for a modification of his/her behavior.
+- To provide the student with a program that includes ample opportunity for a modification of their behavior.

 - To provide a program that is progressive (moderate to most severe action).